Michael-LightGameFramework/LightGameFrameworkSDL2/plugins/README.md

 # Plugins:
-Check out the item class headers for the most complete API.

 ## Getting Started

 List.txt contains the list of plugins you wish to include/launch in your program.

 Here are some of the key functions;